 Patient, Team Player, Stable, Empathetic, Compassionate, Loyal, Puts People Above Projects, Dependable, Supportive, Agreeable

 People deal with adversity and moving targets differently.
 That’s okay.
-We use our “Relationship Intelligence” to properly — and productively — react and work with the myriad of ways people address conflict.
+We use our “Relationship Intelligence” to appropriately — and productively — react and work with the myriad ways people address conflict.

-You’ve probably have figured out by all the above, that we take our concept of colors, personalities, strengths, and motivations pretty seriously — so much so that it’s an essential part of our branding
+You’ve probably figured out by all the above that we take our concept of colors, personalities, strengths, and motivations pretty seriously — so much so that it’s an essential part of our branding.

 You might have noticed that our logo contains four colors gathered together within a circle.
 This isn’t random.
 Those four colors represent the diversity of our people, personalities, and talents.